darasus/ai-blog/content/father-john-mistys-pure-comedy-is-a-hilarious-masterpiece.md

   driven by consumerism, vanity, and instant gratification.
 The album opens with the sound of a cash register and a voice intoning, “Welcome to the comedy show.”
 It’s a multi-genre parade of human absurdity.
+intro: It’s hard to know what to expect from Father John Misty.
+It’s not that J.
+  Tillman can’t be trusted to deliver an album full of his trademark wry, barbed and acutely self-aware commentary; quite the opposite.
+It’s just that Tillman has become so adept at subverting expectations that it feels like anything could happen next.
+The peak of this particular Tillman arc came on the third track of his second album as Father John Misty – “Holy Hell” – when he introduced himself as a “self-loathing monk,” with “an unfortunate addiction to cheap prose and even cheaper women…a meanspirited, sex-addicted martyr.”
+  That was 2015, though; since then, he married and divorced comedian and podcaster Golightly (aka New York-based singer-songwriter Megan "Meg" Good) in a ceremony officiated by their mutual friend Kurt Vile (and documented in a subsequent video series).
+Not exactly something you’d expect from the guy who recorded an infamous acoustic version of Taylor Swift's "Blank Space," but there you have it.
 ---

 ## The best album of 2017?